-93.2 % of the borrowers are assigned to the Corporates asset class, and 6.3 % to the Private Individuals class.
+97.6 % of the borrowers are assigned to the Corporates asset class, and 2.3 % to the Private Individuals class.
 However, the retail business is no longer part of Aareal Bank Group's core business.
 Since Aareal Bank's lending business is focused on commercial property finance, we do not believe that a further breakdown of the "Corporates" borrower group would provide any additional information.

-Allowances for country risks were not necessary in the financial year 2010.
-We also did not recognise any impairment for derivatives, since these are recognised at fair value through profit or loss pursuant to IFRSs.
+Allowances for country risks were not necessary in the financial year 2012.
+We also did not recognise any specific valuation allowances for derivatives, since these are recognised at fair value through profit or loss pursuant to IFRS.